furiosa-ai/docs/v2024.1.0/en/_sources/device_management/furiosa_smi.rst

 The minimum requirements for ``furiosa-smi`` are as follows:

-* Ubuntu 20.04 LTS (Debian bullseye) or later
+* Ubuntu 22.04 LTS (Debian Bookworm) or later
-* Root permission or sudo permission
+* Linux Kernel 6.3 or later
+* Administrator privileges on system (root)
 * Configuring the APT server and installing device drivers (:ref:`AptSetup`)

 Then, please install the ``furiosa-smi`` package as follows: